bartvanhoey/AbpToAzureRepo/README.md

-# Howto to automate the deployment of an abp.io app to Azure with AzureDevOps
+# Howto deploy an abp.io app to Azure with AzureDevOps